4d/docs/website/translated_docs/es/FormObjects/splitters.md

 *   Splitter stops are calculated so that the objects moved remain entirely visible in the form or do not pass under/next to another splitter.
 When the [Pusher](properties_ResizingOptions.md#pusher) property is associated with a splitter, its movement to the right or downward does not encounter any stops.
 *   If you resize a form using a splitter, the new dimensions of the form are saved only while the form is being displayed.
 Once a form is closed, the initial dimensions are restored.

-Once it is inserted, the splitter appears as a line.
+Una vez insertado, el separador aparece como una línea.
 You can modify its [border style](properties_BackgroundAndBorder.md#border-line-style-dotted-line-type) to obtain a thinner line or [change its color](properties_BackgroundAndBorder.md##font-color-line-color).

 #### Ejemplo JSON: